 In short, the therapist looks at how you do any kind of activity or task.
 Then they come up with a plan to improve the way you do it to make it easier or less painful.

 At your first appointment, the OT will assess your needs.
 They may come to your home or workplace to see what you do and what changes you need to make.
-If they're working with your child, they can go to his school.
+If they're working with your child, they can go to their school.
 They might tell you to move furniture or get an assistive device like a cane or grabber.
 They can show you how to do daily chores better.

 Next, they’ll work with you to come up with a therapy plan and set goals designed for your needs, disability, or limits.
 Your OT can train you to adapt your movements, improve your motor skills or hand-eye coordination, or do tasks in new ways.